Temporal Counterfactual Explanations of Behaviour Tree Decisions: Conclusion

-In conclusion, we have presented a novel approach to generating counterfactual, causal explanations from BTs, leveraging a causal model automatically built from the BT structure and domain knowledge of the state and individual BT nodes.
 Through evaluations in both a wide range of randomly generated problems and with a larger BT simulating a real HRI use case, we have demonstrated that the explanations generated by our approach are correct and can accurately recover the causes of differences in behaviour.
-With our approach, robots whose decision-making is controlled by BTs can successfully and automatically answer ``why'' questions.

-Our approach does have its limitations, the biggest of which is the assumption that the state and BT are completely deterministic.
-Such an assumption is required to ensure that explanations are consistent and correct, as the counterfactual search directly calls the functions in $\mathcal{F}$.
-Relaxing this assumption is an important next step for this research, and may require treating the values of nodes in the explanation model as probability distributions rather than deterministic function outputs, such as the causal Bayesian networks used by \cite{diehl2022did}.

-Likewise, as we have seen in Table \ref{tab:cog_seq_results}, the size of the explanation set returned by the counterfactual search can vary significantly depending on the explanation model and the particular implementation of the BT functions.
-While our approach guarantees that all valid, minimal counterfactuals are found, it may be useful to restrict this search to provide a smaller, more relevant set of explanations, as is generally preferred by users \citep{miller2019explanation}.
-This can be achieved by adding filters to the counterfactual search, based on desirable properties such as \textit{discriminative power} (as indicated by the critical influences discussed in \cite{albini2020relation}) or \textit{plausibility} (which could be based on data regarding the most probable state configurations).
-Further relevance criteria could be devised, such as using the distance between nodes in the explanation model, or by further creating stricter queries using contextual information and models of the user.

-Further work could also be done to expand the range of decision-making structures from which an explanation model can be built.
-The class of BTs can be expanded by including other important node types, such as parallel nodes and decorators.
-Other common types of decision-making structures can also be explored, such as finite state machines \citep{iovino2024comparison} and planning frameworks such as hierarchical task networks \citep{hayes2016autonomously}.\looseness=-1

-Finally, the purpose of our method is to generate a formal representation of an explanation from a formal contrastive query.
-However, users expect to interact with robots in more understandable modalities, namely, natural language.
-Work should therefore be done to allow for both the conversion of a natural language query to a formal query and for the conversion of a formal explanation to a natural language one.
-Closing the interaction loop in this way would allow us to more easily deploy our system with real users and thus study its efficacy in improving desiderata such as understandability and trust.\looseness=-1
+Moreover, our evaluations have shown that these explanations can be generated in real time, suitable for robotics applications.
+This stands in contrast to LLM-based approaches which are not only more computationally demanding but are also inconsistent in their accuracy.